ubugeeei/chibivue/book/online-book/src/en/30-basic-reactivity-system/030-reactive-proxy-handlers.md

 ## Objects that should not be reactive

-Now, let's solve a problem with the current reactivity system.
+Now, let's solve a problem with the current Reactivity System.
 First, try running the following code.

 ```ts